10-Q 1 star_i10q-033124.htm FORM 10-Q FOR 3/31/24 STAR ALLIANCE INTERNATIONAL CORP. 10-Q

 Overview

 We are an exploration-stage company that focuses on acquisition and development of gold mining and other mining properties worldwide, environmentally safe technologies both in mining and other business areas.
 As of the date of this Quarterly Report, we have not commenced our mining operations.
-We anticipate starting our mining operations in the second quarter of 2024.
+We anticipate starting our mining operations in the fourth quarter of 2024.
 We are also exploring acquisitions of assets or majority interests in companies related to artificial intelligence technology and in the fintech arena acquiring proprietary software technology.
 At this time, the Company is negotiating the terms of these potential acquisitions and once these terms are finalized, we will enter into one or more definitive agreements.

 The Company requires substantial funding and additional work to implement its business plan with respect to its mining properties, specifically to complete the acquisitions of 51% ownership in both (a) Compania Minera Metalurgica Centro Americana, a Honduran Corporation (“Commsa”). and (b) Lion Works Advertising, SA, a Guatemalan corporation (“Lion Works”).